 Cosmetics are probably the most-gendered product segment on the market, but that’s changed drastically in the last few years.
 The stigma around male cosmetic use is mostly gone, and men see the benefits of beauty products, too.
 Today, men spend almost as much as women on cosmetics.
 They aren’t just buying shaving cream, either: men now spend more on toiletries than shaving products.

 This shift in spending is an important factor to incorporate into your marketing strategy, but it doesn’t need to change the game completely.
 A Bloomberg Businessweek report on male beauty product spending shows that while 70% of men age 18-24 use facial products, only 20% use male-only brands.
 This is good news, since it shows that men are receptive to products long-branded as feminine.
 Your company doesn’t need to disguise itself with a macho imprint.
 Cosmetic companies that don’t adjust to this shift are choosing to ignore an ever-growing market.
+What you need to do is hire the best creative agencies and put your best minds to work to ensure that this booming market does not remain untapped by you.

 Not connecting your digital platforms